 Caring for wildlife in a changing climate

-Climate change is a reality and one that we must factor in to our future management plans.
+Climate change is a reality and one that we must factor into our future management plans.
 Our conservation teams are working on fully understanding and mitigating the changes occurring to habitats on nature reserves and in the wider countryside.
 These are often complex issues and different solutions may be needed in different places.
-One of the biggest and most obvious threats in our area are to rivers and wetlands.
-We are currently seeing miles of our precious chalk rivers drying up completely; as are ponds and other important wetland features.
-We need to take action to address the source of these changes where we can and to adapt our land management to mitigate the impacts.
-For our rivers the most important thing that can happen is to reduce water abstraction, through reducing consumer demand and planning long-term alternative water sources.

 Our wildlife, our future

-As a movement, The Wildlife Trusts stand united with all those who share our belief that nature is valuable in its own right as well as being essential to our existence.
+As a movement, The Wildlife Trusts stand united with all those who share our belief that nature's recovery will contribute hugely to combating climate change.
 We believe that:

-- It’s time to accelerate action on the climate crisis including through restoring our natural world, not least our damaged peatlands that currently release the same carbon as three cities.
+- It’s time to accelerate action on the climate crisis by restoring our natural world, through the creation of living landscapes that have proven benefits in capturing carbon from the atmosphere.

 - It’s time for new laws that will truly give nature and people a safe and healthy future